AlexeyPopovUA/image-studio-demo/interview_preparation.md

 Long term fixes:
   - Switch to UI-based preview generation (web workers), ideally, sharing the same operation logic with backend
   - Add telemetry and error alarms for all controllable services

+## Scaling for features and teams

+Organization of repository:

+- consider code splitting to modular monorepo
+  - team is growing
+  - easy code sharing
+  - no resources to support separate micro front-ends
+  - deployment speed of a full package is sufficient to satisfy teams needs
+- consider micro frontends
+  - supporting resources are available
+  - sub apps are isolated and not necessary share a lot
+  - deployment speed is different in different teams

+Stack:

+- Consider using state management systems
+- Consider having minimal but sufficient re-usable parts for micro-frontends
+- Organize a platform dedicated team to do the system support and transition